The Prevent Duty – Training for Leaders

-Meeting the PREVENT Duty – understanding the roles and responsibilities of Managers
+The UK PREVENT Duty – understanding the duties and responsibilities of Managers

 PREVENT is part of the Government’s longer-term counter-terrorism strategy to stop people becoming radicalised, supporting terrorism or becoming terrorists themselves.